numericly/numericly/README.md

 - 👋 Hi, I’m @numericly
 - 👀 I like Rust btw
 - 📫 How to reach me `numericly.1@gmail.com`
-- You should check out WillScript 😎
+- You should check out WillScript 😎 (once I finish it)
 <!---
 numericly/numericly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.